Rob Van Dam: Teaming and feuding with Kane (2002–2003)

-Van Dam appeared on the World Heavyweight Championship scene and also formed a tag team with Kane in October 2002.
+Van Dam appeared on the World Heavyweight Championship scene and also formed a tag team with Kane in October.
 Van Dam defeated Jericho and Booker T in a Triple Threat match to become the number one contender for the World Heavyweight Championship.
 On the November 25 episode of Raw, Van Dam faced Michaels for the World Heavyweight Championship.
 Michaels was disqualified after Triple H hit Van Dam with a Pedigree.
 On the December 2 episode of Raw, Van Dam lost to Triple H in a #1 contender's match with World Heavyweight Champion Shawn Michaels acting as the special guest referee.

-In 2003, Van Dam continued to team up with Kane.
-Van Dam participated in the Royal Rumble, and was one of the final five participants before being tricked and eliminated by Kane.
-The two faced Lance Storm and William Regal at No Way Out for the World Tag Team Championship but failed to win the titles when Kane mistakenly chokeslammed Van Dam.
+Van Dam continued to team up with Kane.
+Van Dam participated in the Royal Rumble on January 19, 2003, and was one of the final five participants before being tricked and eliminated by Kane.
+The two faced Lance Storm and William Regal at No Way Out on February 23 for the World Tag Team Championship but failed to win the titles when Kane mistakenly chokeslammed Van Dam.
 On the March 31 episode of Raw, Van Dam and Kane defeated World Tag Team Champions Lance Storm and Chief Morley and The Dudley Boyz in a 3-way elimination tag team match to win the World Tag Team Championship.
-At Backlash, Van Dam and Kane retained the titles against The Dudley Boyz with Morley as the special guest referee.
-At Insurrextion, Van Dam and Kane defended the World Tag Team Championship successfully against La Résistance, before losing the titles to La Résistance at Bad Blood.
+At Backlash on April 27, Van Dam and Kane retained the titles against The Dudley Boyz with Morley as the special guest referee.
+At Insurrextion on June 7, Van Dam and Kane defended the World Tag Team Championship successfully against La Résistance, before losing the titles to La Résistance at Bad Blood on June 15.

 After Kane was forced to take his mask off when he lost a World Heavyweight Championship match to Triple H on the June 23 episode of Raw, he turned heel by chokeslamming Van Dam, and the team dissolved.
 The two then started feuding with each other.
-On the August 18 episode of Raw, Van Dam faced the Intercontinental Champion Christian for the title, but Kane interfered in the match and knocked Van Dam out after hitting him with a chair.
-Kane then took Van Dam to the backstage where he was restrained and was about to be set on fire.
-Kane changed his mind at the last minute, however, and said that he wasn't going to do what "they" want.
-Their rivalry led to a No Holds Barred match at SummerSlam, which Kane won.
+On the August 18 episode of Raw, Van Dam faced Christian for the WWE Intercontinental Championship, but Kane interfered in the match and knocked Van Dam out after hitting him with a chair.
+Kane then took Van Dam to the backstage area and was about to set him on fire.
+Kane changed his mind at the last minute, however, and said that he was not going to do what "they" wanted.
+Their rivalry led to a No Holds Barred match at SummerSlam on August 24, which Kane won.
 On the September 8 episode of Raw, the rivalry ended when Kane defeated Van Dam in a steel cage match.
 Kane threw Van Dam through the steel cage by mistake (causing Van Dam to win), but Eric Bischoff came out and restarted the match, saying Van Dam did not escape through the door or climb out of the cage and ordered the referees to put Van Dam back inside the cage where Kane eventually hit a chokeslam from the side of the cage to pick up the victory.